KB ID 0001419

 Viewing the same thing from PowerShell;

-Now test mallow in/out from on-premise and from Office365, then make sure mail also flows between on-premise and Office 365 (both ways).
+Now test mallow in/out from on-premises and from Office365, then make sure mail also flows between on-premises and Office 365 (both ways).

-Make sure calendar sharing scheduling also works between on-premise and Office 365 mailboxes.
+Make sure calendar sharing scheduling also works between on-premises and Office 365 mailboxes.